-Indirect fillings are made in a dental laboratory.
-They are then bonded onto the tooth in a single piece to restore the aesthetics and function of the individual tooth.
+Indirect fillings, commonly made from porcelain or composite are made in a dental laboratory and are bonded to teeth in a single piece to restore the aesthetics and function.
+Require a minimum of two appointments.

-The tooth in question is first anaesthetized and numbed with a local anaesthetic.
+- The tooth is numbed with a local anaesthetic.

-The tooth cavity is then cleaned of infection and prepared for a filling.
-It is important that there are no retentive walls within the preparation so that the Indirect Filling can easily be placed into the cavity.
+- There must be no retentive walls within the preparation so that the Indirect Filling can easily be placed.

 - A mould (impression) is taken of the cavity and other teeth to be sent to the laboratory which will manufacture the restoration.
 The laboratory usually takes 2 weeks to make Indirect Fillings.

 - During the interim period, a temporary material is placed in the cavity to seal and protect the tooth.

 - The temporary filling is removed and the cavity cleaned.